IshwaryaSithanathan/lectures-and-live-coding/README.md

 2. Use `cd` to navigate to the directory you're interested in

-3. In most cases you will need to run `npm install`.
-In some cases you may need to setup a database -- see specific instructions in the subdirectory.
+3. In most cases you will need to run `npm install` in that directory.
+In some cases you may need to setup a database -- see specific instructions in that directory.